cjsharp4/GleamGlumScraper/README.md

 File Organization: Videos currently contain the target word in their filename and are put into a folder with all the clips from the same video.
 The actual vowel sound ("ee" or "uh") is not currently included in the filename.

-Error handling for videos with no captions

 Require coords of facial detection box to be a certain size so that face is big enough to see in the video

 Optimize clip length/frame so only target word is in the clip (harder)

-Use Selenium WebDriver to automate search for Youtube video links that are likely to contain the target words (hardest)
+Use Selenium WebDriver to automate search for Youtube video links that are likely to contain the target words (WIP)